 Property Tax in Myrtle Beach, South Carolina

-So you decided on buying a property along the Grand Strand, now what about property taxes?
-South Carolina has the 6th lowest Real Estate taxes in the country for 2017.
-If you are not familiar with the term “Grand Strand”, it consists of many areas and cities along the northern coastline of South Carolina.
+If you are not familiar with the term “Grand Strand”, it is the many areas and cities along the northern coastline of South Carolina.
 The most recognized area along the Grand Strand is Myrtle Beach, SC.
 Other areas include North Myrtle Beach, Surfside Beach, Garden City, Litchfield Beach, Pawleys Island, Conway, Carolina Forest, Grande Dunes, Briarcliffe, and Socastee.

 How To Asses Your Myrtle Beach Property Tax

-If the property you are purchasing will be your primary residence and you filled out the legal resident application, you then qualify for the 4%.
-If you own a home that has an assessed value of $90,000, you would use the equation below to figure out your property taxes.
+If you own a home here as your primary residence that has an assessed value of $250,000, you would use the equation below to figure out your property taxes.

-= $273.24 - Total taxes due on a primary residence in the City of Myrtle Beach.
-If you own a home that does not fall in the city limits, your millage rate would actually be less.
+If you own a home that does not fall in the city limits your millage rate would actually be less.
 Check out the millage rates around the Grand Strand here.

 Properties that fall in Georgetown County use this same formula, but the millage rate is not the same from county to county.
-This millage rate changes from year to year as well.
-To learn more about Horry County millage rates and property taxes visit the www.horrycounty.org website.
-If you are buying property in Georgetown County visit www.georgetowncountysc.org to learn more about property taxes and millage rates.
-The assessor’s page on both websites should help to answer any other questions you may have.
+This millage rates also change from year to year.
+To learn more about Horry County millage rates and property taxes visit www.georgetowncountysc.org.

 Start Your Home Search Today